UtkarshPathrabe/Image-and-Video-Processing--From-Mars-to-Hollywood-with-a-stop-at-the-Hospital--Duke-University/Quiz02.md

 ### Answer
 Its favorable periodicity property.

+### Explanation
+Check the slide "Why DCT?"
+Its mirror/symmetry periodicity if favorable for working with blocks.

 Question 8
 ----------
 Since we must encode all pixels in the image, JPEG needs at least a bit per pixel and therefore in a 256 levels image (8 bits), it can only achieve up to 8:1 compression.